COUNTERFEIT & INFERIOR-QUALITY BATTERY WARNING

 • ALWAYS keep batteries away from children.

-• REPLACE ALL batteries at the same time and DO NOT load batteries backwards.
+• REPLACE ALL batteries at the same time and DO NOT load batteries backward.
 Follow the directions in the user manual and/or written on the SureFire illumination tool.

 • ONLY USE rechargeable LFP 123A batteries in SureFire LED illumination tools designed to be powered primarily by disposable 123A lithium batteries, and use only those rechargeable batteries sold at surefire.com or from an authorized SureFire dealer, as these rechargeable cells are expressly for use in high-drain devices like SureFire flashlights and WeaponLights.